 \section{Introduction}

-} \begin{flushright} \enquote{Don\textquotesingle’t ask what love can make or do!
+\begin{flushright} \enquote{Don\textquotesingle t ask what love can make or do!
 Look at the colors of the world.} - Rumi \end{flushright}

-\IEEEPARstart{C}{olorization} of images is a challenging problem due to the varying image conditions that need to be dealt via a single algorithm.
-The problem is also severely ill-posed as two out of the three image dimensions are lost; although the semantics of the scene may be helpful in many cases, for example, grass is usually green, clouds are usually white, and the sky is blue.
-However, such semantic priors are highly uncommon for objects such as t-shirts, desks, and many other observable items.
-Further, the colorization problem also inherits the typical challenges image enhancement, such as changes in illumination, variations in viewpoints, and occlusions.
+Colorization of images is a challenging problem due to the varying conditions of imaging that need to be dealt with via a single algorithm.
+The problem is also severely ill-posed as two out of the three image dimensions are missing; although the scene semantics may be helpful in many cases, for example, the grass is usually green, clouds are usually white, and the sky is blue.
+However, such semantic priors are uncommon for many manufactured and natural objects, e.g., shirts, cars, flowers, etc. Moreover, the colorization problem also inherits the typical challenges of image enhancement, such as changes in illumination, variations in viewpoints, and occlusions.

-In recent years, with the rapid development of deep learning techniques, a variety of image colorization models have been introduced and state-of-the-art performance on current datasets has been reported.
-Diverse deep-learning models ranging from the early brute-force networks (\eg~\cite{cheng2015deep}) to the recently carefully designed Generative Adversarial Networks (GAN) (\eg~\cite{yoo2019coloring}) have been successfully used to tackle the colorization problem.
-These colorization networks differ in many major aspects, including but not limited to network architecture, loss types, learning strategies, network depth, \etc

-In this paper, we provide a comprehensive overview of single-image colorization and focus on the recent advances in deep neural networks for this task.
-To the best of our knowledge, no survey of either traditional or deep learning colorization has been presented in current literature.
-Our study concentrates on many important aspects, both in a systematic and comprehensive way, to benchmark the recent advances in deep-learning based image colorization.
+With the rapid development of deep learning techniques, various image colorization models have been introduced, and state-of-the-art performance on current datasets has been reported.
+Diverse deep-learning models ranging from the early brute-force networks (e.g.,~\cite{cheng2015deep}) to the recently carefully designed Generative Adversarial Networks (GAN) (e.g.,~\cite{yoo2019coloring}) have been successfully used to tackle the colorization problem.
+These colorization networks differ in many major aspects, including network architecture, network depth, loss functions, learning strategies, etc. This paper provides a comprehensive overview of single-image colorization and focuses on recent advances in deep neural networks for this task.
+To our knowledge, no survey of conventional or deep learning-based colorization techniques has been presented in the current literature.
+Our study concentrates on many important aspects, both systematically and comprehensively, in benchmarking recent advances in deep learning-based image colorization.

-\textbf{Contributions:} Our contributions are as follows \begin{enumerate} \item We provide a thorough review of image colorization techniques including problem settings, performance metrics and datasets.
+\textbf{Contributions:} Our contributions are as follows \begin{enumerate} \item We thoroughly review image colorization techniques, including problem settings, performance metrics and datasets.

-\item We introduce a new benchmark dataset, named Natural Color Dataset (NCD), collected specifically for the colorization task.